 But is it worth shelling money out for?
 I'm a practical person.
 I believe some Bandai kits are a waste of money and are not worth it.
 Some people practice with bootlegs, but to me, that's tantamount to practicing on a Sarao Jeep to make a Ferarri.
 Sure, the Sarao can look like a Ferarri, but, it's still a Sarao.
 (Practicing with bootlegs is okay, especially for students who don't have a ready budget for kits, but, you won't be a student forever, right?
 As for those who want to have a hobby, but "can't afford" Bandai, maybe you need a hobby that you can afford [to those asking what this means, it means exactly as I said it.
 If you don't have bootlegs as an "alternative," get another hobby]).
 I practice on Bandai scraps, that's why I'm always on the hunt for built kits which I would mangle later on, but hey, that's just me.

 I consider Gunpla an investment, and I cannot, despite my evil, consider this an investment.
 This hobby is expensive, as such, I always try to set my priorities straight.
 Before I set my sights on that shiny new MG Sazabi ver Ka, I made sure I have food on the table.
 And since these kits are investment in themselves, I can sell them later on to augment my finances.
 Never will I prioritize a hobby because I needed one, nor would I settle for a bootleg just because I needed a hobby.

 Are they worth it?
 Maybe this will answer that question.

-I'm selling a partially built DM TG I, an unbuilt DM TG I, and maybe selling a DM TG III.
-Any takers?
+I've sold partially built DM TG I, an unbuilt DM TG I, and a DM TG III AT A LOSS.

 Addendum: See my note above?
 I don't allow anonymous comments (even with assumed names with no backtracking links).
 But, since the idiotic comments I received have become humorously relevant, I'll share it with you as to how truly IGNORANT some people are about bootlegs.